tiberlab/tibercad/manual/Sphinx/Theory/DriftDiffusion.rst

 **Spontaneous (pyro-) polarization**

 The spontaneous polarization model imposes a constant electric polarization P along the symmetry-braking direction of the crystal.
-Crystals with wurtzite structure like Ni- trides have strong piezoelectric fields along the c-direction.
-The value of the polarization usually is taken from the database, but it can be overridden from the input file by speci- fying the option Pz, meaning the value of the spontaneous polarization along c-direction ([0001]).
+Crystals with wurtzite structure like Nitrides have strong piezoelectric fields along the c-direction.
+The value of the polarization usually is taken from the database, but it can be overridden from the input file by specifying the option Pz, meaning the value of the spontaneous polarization along c-direction ([0001]).
 Alternatively, one can specify explicitly a polarization vector using the option **P = (Px, Py, Pz)** .
 This is useful to impose an arbitrary constant polarization field.